Functions

 ,No, I would not.

-Here is how you could send that template and direct the flow of the stack depending on the button the user clicks:
+Here is how you could send that template and direct the flow of the journey depending on the button the user clicks:

 card SendTemplate do